IrechaC/Fusarium_BGC_mining_HGT_inference/README.md

 [proteinortho](https://gitlab.com/paulklemm_PHD/proteinortho) 6.1.0

 ## Database Construction
-The file Assemblies_list contains all the accession numbers of the genome assemblies that were used.
+The file Assemblies_list contains all the accession numbers of the genome assemblies that were analized.
 Additionally, two more genome assemblies from a previous project identified as *F. verticillioides* S23 and *F. irregulare* 1A were used.
 The genome assemblies were downloaded using the accession numbers and stored in a single directory along with the extra genomes belonging to the previous project.

 For further analysis, we will need two files per genome assembly: